mainmatter/playbook/src/project-procedure/digital-products/README.md

 visual foundation developed previously as a base to style the mockups, creating UI components with future reusability in mind.
 As the design grows, reuse components as often as possible to ensure consistency and efficiency in the project.
-Later steps will likely be focused on smaller feature sets and build up on previous foundational decisions.
+Later design steps will likely be focused on smaller sets of UI and build upon decisions and visual elements that were introduced previously.

 Establishing principles and guidelines on how to use components as well as the creation of a UI component library create the basis of a [design system](../../development-process/#design-systems).

-It's helpful to time box design activities, and not get carried away with high-effort interactive prototypes.
-The goal is getting a simple version of the real product in the hands of our users as fast as possible to validate our ideas.
+It's helpful to accept a bit of uncertainty and iterate on the real product rather than focus too much on high-effort prototypes.
+The goal is getting something real in the hands of our users as fast as possible to validate our ideas.
 Their insights informs the design, helping evolve it iteratively according to their actual needs.